UQUAL

 Strategic Credit Card Management

 While credit card rates decline more slowly, balance transfer opportunities may still provide savings.
+Learn more about whether to pay off credit cards before applying for a mortgage.
 Monitor transfer fees and promotional period limitations.

 Investment and Savings Considerations